Chairman of the Board

 Ms. Jordan received a Bachelor’s Degree from Ithaca College and has completed social work courses at Clark University.
-She is also a CPRP-Certified Psychiatric Rehabilitation Practitioner through USPRA, is a surveyor for CARF International in thier Employment and Community Services Division, and is a past member of the Board of Directors of MassPRA (Massachusetts Psychiatric Rehabilitation Association), where she served as Secretary, President Elect, President and Past President.
+She is also a CPRP-Certified Psychiatric Rehabilitation Practitioner through USPRA, and is a past member of the Board of Directors of MassPRA (Massachusetts Psychiatric Rehabilitation Association), where she served as Secretary, President Elect, President and Past President.

 Ms. Jordan is also involved with many community organizations including the Social Justice Commision of St. Elizabeth Ann Seton Parish, and serves on the Board of Directors of the Friends of Hampshire County Homeless Individuals, Inc. She also serves as an overnight volunteer for the Interfaith Cot Shelter in Northampton, MA.
 In 2011, Margaret Jordan received The Renata Halter Riley Award from the Friends for Voices of Rehabilitation and Recovery.